Video to SRT Converter 2026: Best Tools to Export Video Transcripts as Subtitles

 ScreenApp

-ScreenApp lets you batch process unlimited files simultaneously with no limits on the number of files you can convert at once.
-Export transcripts in TXT, PDF, SRT, or VTT.
+ScreenApp processes unlimited files at once with no caps on the paid plans.
+Export TXT, PDF, SRT, VTT.

-Pricing: Free tier with limits; paid plans for unlimited use
+Pricing: free tier with limits; paid plans for unlimited

 Pros: